ShadyM00n/bio-site/README.md

 # Bio Site

 A simple bio site built using Node.js.
-This site can be easily customized by editing the `config.json` and modifying the HTML files directly.
+This site can be easily customized by editing the `config.json` the site will update when you restart the application.

+## Options

+- Themes
+  - Red
+  - Orange
+  - Yellow
+  - Green
+  - Blue
+  - Purple
+  - Pink

+Project cards are not required but the 3 bio cards are.

 ## Features